OpenPecha-dev/new-repo-template/README.md

 ## Additional documentation
-_Include links and brief descriptions to additional documentation.
-Examples provided in README template guide._
+_Include links and brief descriptions to additional documentation._

 For more information:
 * [Reference link 1](#)